 In reading up on how to procure more of this lovely elixir, I encountered a bit of confusion, mostly owing to the fact that “cordial” describes two different drinks depending on whether you’re in the U.K. or America.

 In the U.K., it’s also called “squash” and is a non-alcoholic fruit concentrate that’s used to make flavored waters or fruit soda.

 In the U.S., it’s the sweet liqueur I encountered, but it can also be made with nuts or spices as the base flavoring agent.
-(In medieval times, cordials were used as medicine and often contained precious extras like gold leaf, yet flawless summer fruit can seem even more priceless.)
+(In medieval times, cordials were used as medicine and often contained precious extras like gold leaf; fitting since flawless summer fruit can seem even more priceless.)